 All of the aforementioned history and geography choices are made so much better by the addition of a timeline!
 Options for these also abound.
 You can do a timeline in several ways: in a book, on a wall, on a foldable board.
 You can create them with images you purchase or with images you find on the ‘net.
 You can even simply write the information down in a book and skip the images like I explain in the document about the Book of Time.
 You can create timelines for specific subject areas, or keep them all in one big book.
 There are so many options it’s dizzying!
 The one that WinterPromise sells is beautiful.
 It has space for you to put lots of information in between the washed-out, old world map pages.
 You have to see it.
 They also sell some great add-ons for their various programs that work quite well with any other literature based provider’s wares.
 (They used to take forever to ship things, so check this before ordering.)
 You can make your own timeline book using Guest Hollow’s Timeline printable pages.
 For timeline figures, you will probably end up with something done by the folks at Homeschool in the Woods.
 They create the figures for just about every publisher out there–and they are very nice.
 If you buy from them, though, you can get a CD with the figures and choose who you want to use instead of being locked into who your chosen publisher provides.
 You can also buy kits that allow you to just cut them and stick them wherever you are affixing them.
 Here are some free ones I found online.
 There’s just something about seeing people and events laid out in chronological order that makes it click!

 When you decide about your timeline, let me fill you in on a little detail that I didn’t know about early on: Don’t use FunTack.
 It peels the paint off the walls and it will stain the paper or card stock with an oily patch that you can’t do anything about.
 I’m not buying new “guys” at this stage of the game.
 Let this be a lesson to you though.
 Use something else to affix the “dudes” to the wall if you go that route.
 Once I figure out how to upload photos to the website, I’ll take a few of our timeline.
 Oh, here’s another little gem of information: Don’t expect a timeline to be completed in just a year or even two.
-Ours has been up since we moved into this house 15 years ago and it’s STILL not done.
+Ours had been up since we moved into this house many years ago and it’s STILL not done.
 It was started by one child, extensively contributed to by the next child, and now being worked on by the last–with me helping all these years–and with a stack of “dudes” all cut out and ready to be colored and hung.
-We’ll get to them eventually.
+The summer of 2019 we repainted the hallway and had to take the whole thing down.
+I’m still putting the guys back where they belong!
+They’ll all be situated again eventually.

 Let’s talk about the other areas that fall under the old heading of “Social Studies” for a bit.
 We all want our children to grow up to be contributing members of society.
 We want them to be well-adjusted individuals who go on to adulthood in the best meaning of that word.
 It follows then that they will need to know about civics, current events, economics, and to a certain extent, psychology and sociology.
 Remember our definition of this academic discipline is that it has to do with people: what they do, who they are, where they live, and how they behave.
 For my own kids, whenever we have had an election, we have been involved in some way.
 Sometimes that has meant we discussed the candidates, what we could see about what they believed, and the various issues that happened to be on the ballot at the time.
 Other times this has meant actively contacting our representatives about something.
 Of course, we’ve done our share of coloring maps on how various elections have gone, but civics entails so much more than that.
 It means that we understand what is going on in the world, the nation, our state, and our community.
 How do you learn this?